 Choose a Plan That Fits Your Goals

-There are two types of seller plans that Amazon Marketplace offers: individual and professional.
+There are 2 types of seller plans that Amazon Marketplace offers: individual and professional.

 Each plan has a specific fee structure.

-In the Individual plan, you’ll pay Amazon $0.99 for every sale.
+In the Individual plan, you’ll pay Amazon 99 cents for every sale.

 You’ll be required to pay referral and closing fees for every transaction.
-Referral fees vary by category but can equal up to 25% of your sales.
-Closing costs range from $0.45 to $1.35 based on what you sell.
-This plan also charges a $0.99 per-item shipping fee that will be added onto your costs.
+Referral fees vary by category but can equal up to 20% of your sales (45% for Amazon device accessories).
+Fulfillment costs vary based on what you sell and whether fulfillment is done by you or Amazon.

 The professional plan charges a base transaction fee of $39.99 a month.
-This makes it the preferred option for sellers who expect to sell larger quantities (over 40 units) of merchandise per month.
+If you plan to sell over 40 items per month, the professional plan is more economical.

-You’ll also be charged per-item fees on media items, along with any referral and closing fees.
+You also will be charged for any referral and fulfillment fees.

 Pick a Shipping Option